TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Geneva from the lake.

 Dreams, however, often come with price tags.
 Swarms of interns flock to Geneva, especially during the summer.
-Though many of these interns would describe their experiences as priceless, an equal number reflect on being shocked by the price tag involved in living and working in one of the most expensive cities in the world.
-I’m not going to lie — making an unpaid internship work in a city where a personal pizza will run you $20 is not easy.
-Further, venturing to a foreign city, especially one as bustling and diverse as Geneva, can be rather intimidating.
-But with proper planning and gumption, I found the experience to be incredibly rewarding.
+Though many of these interns would describe their experiences as priceless, an equal number reflect being shocked by the price tag involved in living and working in one of the most expensive cities in the world.
+I’m not going to lie — doing an unpaid internship in a city where a personal pizza will run you $20 is not easy.
+Further, venturing to a foreign city, especially one as bustling and diverse as Geneva, can be somewhat intimidating.
+But with proper planning and nerve, I found the experience incredibly rewarding.
 Below, I’ve offered a variety of tips to help you get the most out of your internship and your budget.

 Preparing

 First things first: Will you need a work visa?
 If you’re coming from outside the Schengen region and plan to be in-country for more than 90 days, you likely will.
-If you’re interning with a United Nations agency (that includes the WHO), it’s better to err on the side of caution and seek a visa or at least speak to someone at the Swiss consulate.
-To secure a work visa, you will need to have your airline tickets booked (including the return trip), a letter of offer from your intern agency, an address at which you intend to reside, and copies of your passport.
-Switzerland has been changing their travel requirements quite a bit recently, so it’s vital to keep checking with your nearest Swiss embassy.
-For example, partway through applying for my visa, Switzerland changed its regulations to require an in-person application — meaning I had to make an emergency overnight trip to my district consulate of Atlanta.
+Assume you’re interning with a United Nations agency (that includes the WHO).
+In that case, it’s better to err on the side of caution and seek a visa or at least speak to someone at the Swiss consulate.
+To secure a work visa, you must have your airline tickets booked (including the return trip), a letter of offer from your intern agency, an address at which you intend to reside, and copies of your passport.
+Switzerland has been changing its travel requirements recently, so it’s vital to check with your nearest Swiss embassy.
+For example, partway through applying for my visa, Switzerland changed its regulations to require an in-person application — meaning I had to make an emergency overnight trip to my district consulate in Atlanta.

 • Pack for the Weather

 In Geneva, the weather is typically moderate, ranging from 20-40 degrees Fahrenheit in the winter to 60-90 degrees in the summer.
-That being said, when I interned in Geneva, I spent the first two months enjoying 75 degree days and a cool breeze at night.
-As soon as July arrived, however, we were struck with the hottest temperatures Geneva had seen in over a decade, with two straight weeks of 100+ degree weather.
+That said, when I interned in Geneva, I spent the first two months enjoying 75-degree days and a cool breeze at night.
+However, as soon as July arrived, we were struck with the hottest temperatures Geneva had seen in over a decade, with two straight weeks of 100+ degree weather.
 Keep in mind that many buildings in Switzerland do not have air conditioning, as this extreme weather is rare.
-It’s best to pack layers and a mix of casual and professional clothing.
-Bring a rain jacket and warmer layers for visiting the mountain areas of Switzerland, which can see snow year-round.
+Packing layers and a mix of casual and professional clothing is best.
+Bring a rain jacket and warmer layers to visit the mountain areas of Switzerland, where you can see snow year-round.
 A simple trick for packing light: make sure everything you bring can do double duty, e.g., tops you can wear with shorts on the weekend and layer under a blazer for work days.

 • Start Looking for Housing Early

-Housing, by far, will be your biggest source of stress.
+Housing, by far, will be your most significant source of stress.
 Unless you’re coming from a major city, rent prices will seem shockingly high, so allocate a decent amount of your budget to accommodation.
 I recommend you begin looking at least two months before you’re scheduled to arrive in the city.
-As soon as you accept an internship, ask to join any intern Facebook groups, including the WHO Intern group or the larger Geneva Interns Association (GIA) group.
-A useful list of foyers (sort of a cross between a dormitory and a hotel) can be found here.
-With foyers and other student housing, it is especially important to start looking early, as they fill up rather quickly during the summer.
-Public transportation in Geneva is convenient and easy to navigate; the city is relatively small, so don’t be too worried if your accommodation is on the border of town.
+When you accept an internship, ask to join any intern Facebook groups, including the WHO Intern group or the larger Geneva Interns Association (GIA) group.
+Duke provides a valuable housing list, including foyers.
+With foyers and other student housing, it is essential to start looking early, as they fill up quickly during the summer.
+Public transportation in Geneva is convenient and easy to navigate; the city is relatively small, so don’t worry if your accommodation is on the town's border.

 Eating

-I knew that food was one of the easiest places I could slash my budget, so I strategized early.
-I realize this might sound ridiculous, but I dedicated a decent amount of my suitcase to instant oatmeal and granola bars.
-I knew from previous travel experience that American “snack” favorites aren’t always easy to find abroad.
-My 50 cent granola bars were certainly a cheaper breakfast than the typical cappuccino and pastry I would find at a café, and my instant oatmeal made for good comfort-food dinners.
+I knew food was one of the easiest ways to cut my budget, so I strategized early.
+I dedicated a decent amount of my suitcase to instant oatmeal and granola bars.
+I knew from travel experience that American “snack” favorites aren’t always easy to find abroad.
+My 50-cent granola bars were a cheaper breakfast than the typical cappuccino and pastry I would find at a café, and my instant oatmeal made for good comfort-food dinners.
 They came in especially handy when I landed in Geneva on a Sunday morning, learning, belatedly, that the vast majority of grocery markets are closed on Sundays.
 As a coffee addict, I ended up incredibly grateful that I threw a couple packets of Starbucks instant coffee in my suitcase.
-Not only did this save more money, but a strong cup of American Joe eased my homesickness like no other.
+Not only did this save more money, but a strong cup of American Joe eased my homesickness.
 When you do eat out, pizza and kabobs are the cheapest options around the city.

 • Eat Strategically at Work

-UN agencies offer an intern special for the cafeteria lunch, and believe me I took advantage of the benefit.
+UN agencies generally offer an internship special for the cafeteria lunch, and I took advantage of the benefit.
 For the equivalent of $10, I stocked up on a filling, healthy lunch — and yes, occasionally stashed some goodies in my purse for later.
-In this way, I could eat a lighter dinner but still socialize with coworkers over food during this lunch hour.
+This way, I could eat a lighter dinner but still socialize with coworkers over food during this lunch hour.
 The UN and WHO also frequently host lunchtime or dinner events with free food or beverages.
 Seek these out and make sure they’re on your schedule.
 Free food plus lectures from experts!
 What more could you want?

 • Shop like a Sleuth

 Go to France for your groceries.
-No, really.
-The first time I heard that advice, I thought it was a gross exaggeration, but since Geneva is nestled right up against the French border, it’s simple to cross the border to fill up on groceries, which are typically much cheaper in France.
-Though these are rarely checked, be sure to bring your passport and visas as well as Euros, not Swiss francs.
-If shopping in Geneva, the discount grocer Denner is a good place to buy dry goods and cheap wine, while the Migros at the main train station is one of the few grocery stores that stays open past 5 pm and on Sunday.
-Note: the majority of stores stay open until 9 or 10 on Thursday evenings only.
+Especially recently, as the dollar has been strong against the euro.
+The first time I heard that advice, I thought it was a gross exaggeration.
+Still, since Geneva is nestled right up against the French border, it’s simple to cross the border to fill up on groceries, which are typically much cheaper in France.
+Though these are rarely checked, bring your passport, visa, and Euros, not Swiss francs.
+If shopping in Geneva, the discount grocer Denner is an excellent place to buy dry goods and cheap wine, while the Migros at the central train station is one of the few grocery stores that stay open past 5 p.m. on Sunday.
+Note: most stores remain open only until 9 or 10 on Thursday evenings.
 Expect grocery stores to be packed on that day.
 For fresh produce, I highly recommend visiting the weekly Plainpalais farmers market.
-Odd side note: as fewer preservatives are used in Europe, your fruit and bread might start to mold a bit faster than you expect.

 Working